Deven-water/Class-Notifier/README.md

-Just wanna see how people track availablity for classes. might try seleium instead of making api calls next time =D
+Just wanna see how people track availablity for classes.
+Might try selenium instead of making api calls next time. =D